 Day 16:Arrive Dublin

-Note: optional extras: Moscow: extra two nights, including city guided tour; St Petersburg: extra three nights, including one-way train and one-way flight.
+Note: optional extras: Moscow: extra two nights, including city guided tour; St Petersburg: extra two nights, including one-way train and one-way flight.
 Can add or take away days as needed.
 Please phone for further details.

 June – August (contact us for exact dates of departure)